 The 1950s: Marlboro Man The Marlboro Man, portrayed by various actors, epitomized the image of a rugged, masculine smoker.
 Despite the health concerns surrounding smoking, the Marlboro Man substantially increased cigarette sales, showcasing the influential power of this character.

 In the 1970s, Quaker Oats featured the fictional character Mikey in their iconic Life cereal commercial.
-This advertisement, which ran for 13 years, demonstrates the enduring impact of influencer marketing and its recognition in the advertising industry.
+This advertisement, which ran for 13 years, demonstrates the enduring impact of and its recognition in the advertising industry.

 Cindy Crawford and Pepsi In 1992, Pepsi capitalized on supermodel Cindy Crawford’s fame in a memorable Super Bowl commercial.
 This campaign underscored the effectiveness of pairing celebrities with brands, leaving a lasting impression on viewers.
 Cindy Crawford later reprised her role in a 2018 Super Bowl commercial.

 2010: Old Spice Man In 2010, Old Spice orchestrated a highly successful influencer marketing campaign featuring Isaiah Mustafa, a former NFL star.
 The humorous “The Man Your Man Could Smell Like” ad went viral, doubling Old Spice’s sales and significantly boosting website traffic.
-This campaign marked a turning point in influencer marketing’s modern era.
+This campaign marked a turning point in the modern era.

 The 2010s: Social Media’s Dominance While the emergence of social media influencers lacks a specific starting point, the impact of social media on influencer marketing cannot be overstated.
 Platforms like Instagram have become crucial for product discovery, with 60% of users crediting Instagram for this.
 Social media has democratized influencer status, allowing friends and ordinary individuals to play pivotal roles in marketing.
 Platforms like Facebook have even facilitated product visibility among friends through user-connected purchases.